GuillermoX/My-First-3D-Renderer/README.md

   This is due to the simple depth calculus done to sort the triangles.
 Each triangle has a depth assigned based on the arithmetic mean of the three vertices depth which is very imprecise.
 - Only vertices, faces and textures UV information from .obj is interpreted.
-- To change the texture, is necessary to manually change the texture.c file from source directory.
-In future I'll add the possibility to specify the texture file without manipulating the code.
 - FPS drop when getting too close to the model with texture.
 This is because of the simple and inefficient method of using a for loop to raster each pixel of the triangles.